dadam1026/Carbon-Farming-1/README.md

 Problem Statement
 -----------------
 * The objective of the project is to detect deforestation risk by labeling satellite images with atmospheric conditions and various classes of land cover/land use.
 The project specifically addresses Kaggle competition - Planet: Understanding the Amazon from Space.

-Generally, stakeholders are unaware to what degree their organization is contributing to greenhouse gases.
+<br> Generally, stakeholders are unaware to what degree their organization is contributing to greenhouse gases.
 By providing data, stakeholders can better choose amongst the 4 levers they can pull on to reduce one's own carbon footprint:
 <br> 1) innovation
 <br> 2) policy
 <br> 3) activism